erikdsc/blur/README.md

 The different implementations give the same result, but utilize different algorithms that affect the execution time.
 Implementation 1 uses native Python and is very slow.
-Implementation 2 uses vectorization and runs very fast on mulitthreaded processors.
+Implementation 2 uses vectorization and runs very fast on mulithreaded processors.
 Implementation 3 uses the Numba package and runs significantly faster than implementation 1, but is slower than implementation 2 on most modern computers.